Itachi2000/PS-Bot/README.md

 ### Main features

- - Typescript instead of regular javscript like most bots :-)
+ - Typescript instead of regular javascript like most PS bots :-)
  - Sqlite3 as our persistence layer
  - Scalable data analyzers

 ###Todo